boaz85/pymuller/README.md

 *smoothing_std* - To smooth things up, a rolling average with a gaussian kernel is applied to each strain frequencies variable.
 This parameter can be used to control the degree of smoothness.

 *ax* - an existing Matplotlib axis to plot on.

+*normalize* - Normalize population sizes per generation.

 ## TODO